 Beetroot is a great spring or fall vegetable to grow.

-Choose a spot in your garden that doesn’t get too much sun.
+Select a spot in your garden that receives sufficient shade.
 Next, dig a hole about twice the size of the seed and place it in the hole.

 Cover the seed with soil and water it thoroughly.
-Keep the soil moist until the beetroot seedlings emerge, which should take about 5 to 12 days.
+Keep the soil moist until the beetroot seedlings emerge, which typically takes 5 to 12 days.

-If you don’t have ample space outside to plant a garden or can’t be bothered with outdoor gardening, consider using a container.
+If you don’t have ample space outside to plant a garden or are too busy for outdoor gardening, consider using a container.

-Thereafter, bury the seeds about half an inch deep and cover them with soil.
+Thereafter, bury the seeds about 0.5 inches deep and cover them with soil.
 Keep the soil moist until the seeds germinate.

 Planting Beets from Scraps